Write-Ahead Log (WAL)¶

 Checkpoint Process¶

-2. Copy all committed pages to main DB
+3. Copy eligible committed pages to the main DB when no readers need older WAL

 (min snapshot LSN of all readers)